rake html to create HTML files. These files will be

 If a .src.md file has relative URL links, they will be changed by

-directory and GFM files are located under the gfm
+conversion, since GFM files are located under the gfm

-different.
-For example, [src/sample.c](sample.c) is
+example, [src/sample.c](sample.c) is translated to

-translated to [src/sample.c](../src/sample.c).
+[src/sample.c](../src/sample.c).

 [Section 5](sec5.src.md) is translated to